 Why it matters

-• Democrats' refusal to seat GOP nominees raises concerns about adherence to court orders and election integrity in Georgia.
+- Democrats' refusal to seat GOP nominees defies court orders, raising concerns about legal compliance and election integrity in Georgia.

-• The situation highlights perceived media bias in framing election certification issues, affecting public perception.
+- The situation highlights perceived media bias in framing election certification issues, questioning fairness in coverage of both parties.

 What’s next

-• The Democracy Defense Project – Georgia calls for immediate compliance with the court order to avoid further legal issues.
+- The Democracy Defense Project – Georgia calls for immediate compliance with the court order to avoid further legal repercussions.